 Ocean and rail freight have limitations as to the geographical locations they can deliver goods to.
-As they depend on either rail or water to be able to reach their destination, trucks can reach any location as the roads they travel are present virtually everywhere.
+As they depend on either rail or water to be able to reach their destination, transportation by truck freight can reach any location as the roads the trucks travel are present virtually everywhere.
 This gives trucks a huge flexibility as to the trade routes they can operate.
 In many transportation activities, trucking performs an essential role as an intermediary.
 As they are capable of connecting factories with transit centers.
 Form these transit centers the goods can then be distributed to different destinations and with different transportation means.

 Trucks are capable of transporting both containerized goods as well as bulk.
 There are different types of trucks for transporting the different types of cargo.